knwani/ABL/README.md

 # Website for ABL

-Website built in Laravel and CMS built in AngularJS. www.abeautifullifebykenny.com
+Website built in Laravel and Backend CMS built in AngularJS. www.abeautifullifebykenny.com

 ## Deployment Instructions ABL

-###Cloud
+### Cloud